Fiskars X5 Long-Term Review: My Go-To Pack Axe

 The Fiskars sheath design is really smart as it is super light, can be operated one-handed, and is very open for letting water and moisture flow out and dry quickly.

-Most other sheaths that have the slots for a belt or strap are designed so the axe drops in from the top – which is a total pain to use.
+Most other sheaths that have slots for a belt or strap are designed so the axe drops in from the top – which is a total pain to use.
 With the Fiskars design, the axe easily pops out from the side with little chance of damaging your gear or cutting yourself trying to stuff the hatchet in awkwardly.

 Performance of the X5